LT4056 - London's Visitor Economy (2021/22)

-|Running in 2019/20||
+|Running in 2021/22||

-‘London’s Visitor Economy’ aims to showcase students the extent of visitor economy in London and encourage them to examine its potential with regards to their studies, professional development and employability.
+London’s Visitor Economy aims to showcase the extent of visitor economy in London and encourage tourism and events students to examine its potential with regards to their studies, professional development and employability.
 The module will explore different dimensions of global city’s visitor economy, both in class and in the field.

 Balance of independent study and scheduled teaching activity

-On successful completion of this module, students will be able to:
+By the end of the module, students will be able to:

-1. Discuss different elements of London’s visitor economy and select tourism products, events and other experiences suitable to provide satisfactory tourist experience in a chosen market
+2. Discuss and select tourism products, events and other experiences suitable to provide satisfactory tourist experience in a chosen market

-2. Demonstrate effective reflection on both, the potential and challenges that London’s visitor economy offers in terms of employability for students of the creative industries
+3. Demonstrate effective reflection on both, the potential and challenges that London’s visitor economy offers in terms of employability for students of the creative industries

-• The Impact of Event Tourism on London’s Economy (2016) London and Partners.
+• London and Partners (2016) The Impact of Event Tourism on London’s Economy (2016).

 • London and Partners corporate (http://www.londonandpartners.com) and public (https://www.visitlondon.com) websites